 by J Michael Waller / Center for Security Policy / May 31, 2018 Thirty years of hard work paid off in January when President Donald Trump issued his America First National Security Strategy.
 In cooperation with others and often alone, Center for Security Policy had promoted most of the elements that President Trump has embraced

-by J Michael Waller, PhD Summary.
+by J Michael Waller, PhD / Georgetown Research Summary.
 The State Department’s shift toward building “civil society” abroad has clashed with the mission to promote traditional US national interests.
 Occasionally it has harmed legitimate American business interests abroad.
-To illustrate the problem, this paper describes how international NGOs operated in a single country to target and shut down
+To illustrate the problem, this paper describes how international NGOs operated in a single country to target

 by J. Michael Waller, The Institute of World Politics, Occasional Paper, May 2006 Introduction The United States must draw the line when its foreign military suppliers endanger US national security interests.
 This is especially true when foreign defense companies aid and abet regimes that subvert their democratic neighbors and align with state sponsors of terrorism.

 by J. Michael Waller / Occasional Paper / Center for Security Policy, April 2006 Every country has the right – and duty – to restrict the quality and quantity of foreign immigrants entering or living within its borders.
 If American policymakers are looking for legal models on which to base new laws restricting immigration and

 by J. Michael Waller / Occasional Paper Series No. 6 / Center for Security Policy, May 2005.
 Among the more troubling legacies Secretary of State Condoleezza Rice has inherited is one of neglect towards the Western Hemisphere, a legacy that has seriously diminished the United States’ stature and influence in most of the Americas This is due, in